Mashwani

-Mashwani (مشواڼي) (also Mishwani, Meshwani, Moshwani, Mushwani, /ps/) is Arab origin tribe mainly settled in different parts of Afghanistan and Iran, in additionIsmail Araj) to some other neighboring regions.
+Mashwani (مشواڼي) (also Mishwani, Meshwani, Moshwani, Mushwani, /ps/) is Arab origin tribe mainly settled in different parts of Afghanistan and Iran, in addition to some other neighboring regions.
 They are Afghans by adoption and Arabs by descent.
 They use Mashwani, as their surnames.
 Mashwanis played a vital role in fighting against Sikh Khalsa army.

 Demographics

 Mashwanis are mainly settled in some parts of Afghanistan, Iran.